esin87/mongodb/README.md

 #### You Try

-- asdf
+- Find users with straight hair in Vermont
-- asdf
+- Find users with "Associate" in their job title or who live in Kentucky
-- asdf
+- Find users with gray eyes who are "Engineers"

 ### Projection